vivekdhir77/Jazz-It/ReadMe.md

                           __osx=10.16=0
                           __unix=0=0

-This code is designed to generate a sample given song and predefined chord progression.
+This code is designed to generate a sample for a given song and predefined chord progression.
 Below is an explanation of the code, its functionality, and the libraries used.

 ## Code Functionality